BroadbandForum/usp-test/09-functionality.md

 1. Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.
-2. Ensure that the EUT has a Subscription to the TransferComplete! and Boot! events with the recipient being the  instance used for testing.
+2. Ensure that the EUT has a Subscription to the TransferComplete! and Boot! events with the Recipient being the Controller instance used for testing.

 ### Test Procedure